kexiZeroing/kexiZeroing.github.io/src/blog/how-xiaohongshu-style-ai-posts-are-made.md

 tags: [AI]
 ---

 This is a walkthrough of a two‑stage pipeline that turns a short idea into a multi‑page Xiaohongshu‑style post: automated outline generation, cover‑first image generation for visual consistency, and an asynchronous event stream for real-time UI updates.
+If you want to dive deeper, https://github.com/HisMax/RedInk is a great resource to check out and learn from, and this post is based on it.

 ## The approach